wildsingapore

 Malay Food

 Encik Ali bin Montail's eating establishment is the first on your left as you exit Ubin Jetty.
 The shop has been around for more than 30 years.
 The homemade lontong is to die for (soft, unlike the plasticky hard stuff served everywhere else, with a delicious gravy).
 Sold only on Sundays, it quickly sells out and you will be lucky to get any after 11am.
 Mee rebus, mee siam and nasi lemak are also sold, all deliciously homemade as mum would make it.
+The shop closed following the passing of Encik Ali and his wife, but reopened in 2017!

 Chinese Food

-The seafood restaurant next to the sea with a view of Ubin Jetty is run by Ah Lian, so it's simply called Ah Lian's restaurant.
-There is also a little restaurant with lots of photos of Ubin now and in the past, on its wall.
+In the middle of Ubin town is a little restaurant with lots of photos of Ubin now and in the past, on its wall.
 Run by two sisters, it's simply called the Sisters' restaurant.
-They serve homestyle food with friendly service.
-This humble restaurant is next to Ubin First Stop which is housed in the building that previously served as the Maternity and Child Health Clinic of Ubin.
-The Clinic was closed in 1987 as the number of Ubin residents fell.
+They serve homestyle food and seafood with friendly service.

 Fruits of the Season